Stabilizing massless fields with fluxes in Landau-Ginzburg models: Conclusion

 Given the importance of moduli stabilization in trying to connect string theory to the real world, 4d $\mathcal{N}=1$ Minkowski vacua in this model were studied in \cite{Becker:2022hse}.
 It was found that all known solutions and some newly constructed ones have a large number of massless moduli.
 Out of the 64 complex scalar fields only between 14 and 26 were massive due to the presence of the fluxes \cite{Becker:2022hse}.
 In this paper we have generated a large number of flux configuration with relatively small tadpole and calculated the number of massive fields.
 The scatter plot above in figure \ref{fig:tadvsmass} shows the tadpole contribution vs the the number of massive fields.
-We find no violation of the tadpole conjecture even for flux configuration whose tadpole is larger than the allowed $N_{\rm flux}\leq 12$.
+We find a linear behavior as predicted by the tadpole conjecture but some of our solutions violate the refined version of the tadpole conjecture.
+For solutions within the tadpole bound $N_{\rm flux}\leq12$ we find $n_{\rm stab}/N_{\rm flux}=26/12 \sim 2.2 > 3/2$ and more generically we find a solution with $57/21 \sim 2.71$ that violates the refined tadpole conjecture by almost a factor of 2.

 Lastly, we developed a procedure for systematically calculating higher order terms in the superpotential and checking whether there are massless fields that are stabilized in these Minkowski vacua.
 In addition to the eight different solutions discussed in \cite{Becker:2022hse}, we performed such a study of higher order stabilization for two more solutions from \cite{Becker:2023rqi}.
 In the latter paper it was found that the flux configuration with only four flux components come in three families with either 16, 22 or 26 massive fields.
 We have included one representative from all three of those, a representative from the single family with eight flux components discussed above and several solutions with twelve flux components.
 Thereby making this a relatively complete set of examples.